joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/video/embedded/us/100000011054386/26vid-xp-seattle-15414.html

 **At Least 3 Killed in Shooting at Food Festival in Seattle**\
-`At least four others were injured during the shooting near the city’s Space Needle, the authorities said.
+`Four others were injured during the shooting near the city’s Space Needle, the authorities said.
 The police were searching for one suspect and had taken another into custody.`\
 https://www.nytimes.com/2026/07/26/us/bite-of-seattle-shooting-center.html

 **‘House of the Dragon’ Season 3, Episode 6 Recap: Mistakes Were Made**\